Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 └── .gitignore                  # Ignored files and folders How to Run

-Clone this repository:
+## Clone this repository:
 git clone https://github.com/your-username/HR-Analytics-IBM-Attrition.git
 cd HR-Analytics-IBM-Attrition
 Install dependencies:
 pip install -r requirements.txt
 Run the Jupyter notebooks or Python scripts in the notebooks/ or src/ directory.

-Results
+## Results

-Identified the top drivers of employee attrition, including job satisfaction, work-life balance, and salary.
+Identified the top drivers of employee attrition, including years at organisation, monthly income, and total working years were found to be important predictors of employee attrition.
-Predicted employee attrition with an accuracy of X% (replace X with your model's accuracy).
-Provided actionable insights through interactive dashboards.
+Predicted employee attrition with an accuracy of 78% Provided actionable insights through interactive dashboards.

-References
+## References

 IBM HR Analytics Employee Attrition & Performance Dataset IBM Watson Analytics